Amrita Institute Of Medical Sciences (AIMS)

-It has 25 modern operating theatres, 210 intensive care beds, a fully computerized and networked Hospital Information System (HIS), a fully digital Radiology department, a 24/7 telemedicine service and a NABL accredited clinical laboratory.
-50 clinical departments, a full range of specialty care services which assures outstanding learning of taking care of patients.
+It has 25 modern operating theatres, 210 intensive care beds, a fully computerized and networked Hospital Information System (HIS), a fully digital radiology department, a 24/7 telemedicine service and a NABL accredited clinical laboratory.
+50 clinical departments, a full range of specialty care services that assures outstanding learning of taking care of patients.
 Amrita Institute Of Medical Sciences (AIMS) also has a student and faculty exchange program in over thirty countries that further develop skills.

 The food distribution is self-service and one can take as much food as they require, however, non-vegetarian food except egg is not provided in the hostel.

 4PM – 5PM